2021_BRITA_woman_drinking_water2560x1160

 Flavour Your Water

 Find water a bit too bland?
 Add fresh fruits or veggies to your bottle.
-Lemon, cucumber or mint are classics to make water taste nicer.
+Lemon, cucumber or mint are classics that make water taste nicer.
 Even a sparkling water dispenser can be enough to give water that little bit extra.

 water and fruit in jug 480x270